pkodja/StrokePredict/README.md

 ####  outliers Handling
 Among the selected features there is **"avg_glucose_level"** feature with outliers.
-Those outliers -observations- was removed and their positive effects are shwon below in the model evaluation.
+Those outliers -observations- was removed and their positive effects are shown below in the model evaluation.

 * avg_glucose_level data status before outliers cancelling: